khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 name: Illustration
 ---

-*Note: This is an unedited copy from our old UX guide.*
+Todo: This is an unedited copy from our old UX guide and needs to be revisited.

 The illustrations should always align with topics and goals in specific context.